 - Do you want to have a professional advisor invest your money?
 This “do-it-for-me” option is a great choice for those who want to spend just a few minutes a year worrying about investing.
 It’s also a good choice for those with limited knowledge of investing.

 - Do you want to manage your own money?
-This “do-it-yourself” option is a great pick for those with greater knowledge or those who can devote spare time to making investing decisions.
+This “do-it-yourself” option is a great choice for those with greater knowledge or those who can devote time to making investing decisions.
 If you want to select your own stocks or funds, you’ll need a brokerage account.

 Your choice here will shape which kind of account you open in the next step.